 Hamradio is definitely not the way it used to be for me with today's digital modes and gadgets but it is nice to

 muck around a bit on the bands and meet old friends.
-Have to admit though that especially JT65 proves nice
+Have to admit though that especially the JT-modes are

 Instead of working rare DX, I now visit rare DX.
 Have to admit though that I would be more thrilled to actually

 enter a (valid) P5-QSO in my log instead of standing on mount Mansundae in Pyongyang, making a bow to the